danielgroves/danielgroves.net/_posts/2013-08-13-server-security.md

 ### Disabling the root account

 The first thing I tend to do is to disable root account on the VPS.
-This has advtanges and disadvantages which are discussed in the [ubuntu documentation][ub_sudo], but it essentially boils down to the following:
+This has advantages and disadvantages which are discussed in the [ubuntu documentation][ub_sudo], but it essentially boils down to the following:

 - Makes is harder for *you* to screw up
 - All `sudo` activity is logged
-- Easier to give and revoke superuser privlidges to users as nessessery
+- Easier to give and revoke superuser privileges to users as necessary
 - The root account password does *not* need to be distributed
 - Superuser authentication can expire quietly in the background while a user continues working.
 - Harder to brake into a box through brute-force.
 If the attacker does not know your username it's harder to attack your account, and as root is disabled no attempts to crack the root login will let them in.

-Disabling the root account on Ubuntu is pretty simple; but first you need to create yourself a new account with superuser privlidges (if you don't already have one).
+Disabling the root account on Ubuntu is pretty simple; but first you need to create yourself a new account with superuser privileges (if you don't already have one).
 To create a new user run `useradd <username>` and follow each prompt as they appear to give the system your details.

 Once you have a new user account add it to the 'sudo' group by running `usermod -aG sudo <username>`.
 This will enable your new account as a superuser, now logout of the root account and login as the new user.